osandadeshan/employee-info-dashboard/README.md

   * [Questions](#Questions)

   ## Installation
-  To install necessary dependencies, run the following command:
+  To install necessary dependencies, execute the following command:

       npm i

+  To run the web application, execute the following command:

+      npm start

   ## Usage
   1. Fork the repository